mzini/homepage/events/dice18/index.md

 ### <a name="submission"/> Submission

-Authors are invited to submit an extended abstract of up to **5 pages by 31 January, 2018**.
+Authors are invited to submit an extended abstract of up to **5 pages by 7 February, 2018**.
 Abstracts must be written in English and must be prepared using the LaTeX
 [LIPIcs style template of 2016](http://www.dagstuhl.de/en/publications/lipics).